Be sure to check our calendar for more upcoming conferences and workshops!

 User Experience Researcher

 Summary: Posted July 28, 2020.
-Deadline is August 9, 2020.
+Deadline: Open until filled.
 Colorado State University.
 The individual in this position will collaborate with stakeholders and other team members to conduct research on how various partners use weather information to make decisions, and assist in the design of weather-related software applications and systems.
-They will be responsible for development of field campaigns, gathering user input, data analysis, and communicating findings in technical talks and reports.
-They will also work with meteorologists and software engineers to incorporate techniques in verification and decision support tools.
-The individual will report to a Sr Scientific Analyst.
-To learn more or apply, click the button below:
+Learn more below.

 Research Physical Scientist/ Agroclimatologist/ Agrometeorologist

 Summary: Posted July 15, 2020.
-Deadline is August 12, 2020.
+Deadline is August 12, 2020 (or open until filled).
 This position is located with the Agricultural Research Service, Grazinglands Research Laboratory, Great Plains Agroclimate and Natural Resources Research in El Reno, OK.
 The incumbent will be part of a team of research scientists that focuses on climate, soil, and water resources, soil and water conservation, and agricultural production.
 To learn more, check out the job posting below.

 Atmospheric Data Scientist/Agricultural Meteorologist